yelghali/azure-docs/articles/aks/concepts-sustainable-software-engineering.md

  :heavy_check_mark:  Use [Draft](/azure/aks/draft) to simplify containzerizing an application by generating its Dockerfiles and Kubernetes manifests.

-**Evaluate moving monoliths to a microservice architecture to allow independent scaling of their logical components**
+**Evaluate moving monoliths to a microservice architecture** _to allow independent scaling of their logical components_

-_Monolithic applications usually scale as a unit, leaving little room to scale only the individual components that may need it._

 :heavy_check_mark: Build Microservices Applications using [Dapr](https://dapr.io/)